 Yuko has performed extensively with a wide variety of ensembles, from classical trios and church choirs to Latin jazz and big bands.
 She has also been the featured performer at several prestigious engagements including the California Welcome Receptions for Consul General and Mrs. Masaharu Kohno; for the former Japanese Prime Minister Keizo Obuchi, and at numerous benefit events including the “Concert of the Century II” with artists Hiroshima and Kilahuea; and the Los Angeles Pacific Asian Heritage Festival.
 Yuko is also active in scoring original soundtracks for multimedia and television productions including the television documentary, Teaching Us to See.

-In addition to performing and composing, Yuko also has extensive experience teaching classical and jazz piano as well as coaching vocalists and instrumentalists in a band setting.
+In addition to performing and composing, Yuko also has extensive experience teaching classical and jazz piano as well as coaching vocalists and instrumentalists in band settings.
 For students in theory, arranging and jazz improvisation, she regularly writes her own teaching material, and produces practice tracks, sound files and sheet music catered specifically for the students.
 Currently she directs two boutique youth bands, Mind The Details and the M3 Jazz Trio, and maintains their standards at a high professional level.
-She is also an active member of the Music Teachers’ Association of California and helps organize some of its events on her spare time.
+She is also an active member of the Music Teachers’ Association of California San Diego Branch and helps organize some of its events in her spare time.

 The SHIGERU KAWAI piano is the embodiment of an extraordinary dream.
 Over one hundred years ago, in a humble workshop in Japan, Koichi Kawai embarked upon a journey... a spiritual quest to design and build a piano that would one day be called “the finest.”
 A generation later, this dream burned intensely in the heart of Koichi’s son, Shigeru Kawai.
 To Shigeru, the dream represented not just his origins, but his destiny... an unrelenting force that would launch a lifetime of devotion in the pursuit of perfection.
 For over half-a-century, he has stretched the bounds of excellence in the passionate quest to create an ever-higher work of art.
 In the SHIGERU piano, you will hear not just his labor and his love... but his life.